Protecting the Inheritance of a Child, Spouse, and Beneficiaries You Love With a Trust

 Each option has its benefits and disadvantages which I summarize for you.

-– Distributed assets from the trust are included in descendant’s estate.-In most states, once your children have inherited assets, it is too late for them to create their own protective trusts.
+– Distributed funds from the trust are included in the descendant’s estate.-In most states, once your children and beneficiaries have inherited assets, it is too late for them to create their own protective trusts.

-– Distributions to children are subject to complete trustee discretion.
+– Distributions of trust principal and income to children are subject to the complete trustee discretion.

-– Asset protection of assets while in trust exists.
+– Asset protection of trust corpus and income while the trust exists.

-– Assets retained in trust not included in descendant’s estate.
+– Assets retained in trust generally are not included in the descendant’s estate, if written correctly.

 Mandatory Income and Support Trusts.
 With this type of trust, the trustee is required to make income distributions to the named beneficiaries according to the terms of the trust.
 Support trusts direct the trustee to distribute the trust’s principal and/or income for the health, education, maintenance, or support (HEMS) of the beneficiaries.
 With these types of trusts, descendants do not have mandatory distribution rights.
 If they do and beneficiaries have a demand right, creditors can “step into the shoes” of the beneficiary and demand distributions from the trust.
 A support trust usually contains spendthrift language (spendthrift means creditor protection)that does not permit the beneficiary to assign future income or principal from the trust.
 This is a very effective safeguard to protect a trust from creditors and predators and ex-spouses.

-A Staggered Distribution Trust hold assets in trust for a person (child, grandchild, and often niece, nephew, etc.) which trust assets are distributed in intervals or when the person attains a certain age (such as 25, 30, and 35).
+A Staggered Distribution Trust holds assets in trust for a person (child, grandchild, and often a niece, nephew, etc.).
+Trust assets are distributed in staggered intervals when the person attains a certain age (such as 25, 30, and 35).
 Staggered distributions are used to prevent a child or beneficiary from squandering the inheritance all at once.
 Until the triggering ages are reached, a trustee (other than the child) typically makes distributions for the child’s health, education, maintenance, or support.
 Similar to the mandatory income and support trust described above, if a child is able to demand a distribution a creditor may have the same demand rights.
-Furthermore, once the child receives the distributions of income principal, the distributed assets lose their protection.
+Furthermore, once the child receives the distributions of income principal at the age stated in the trust, the distributed assets lose their protection.

-A Lifetime Beneficiary-Controlled Trust is the newest, preferred way to leave assets to a child, loved one or other person.
+A Lifetime Beneficiary-Controlled Trust is a way to leave assets to a child, loved one, or another person.
 The child has access to the parent’s assets in the trust as if the parents had left them to the child outright, but the assets are protected from the child’s spouse, creditor’s and others not included in the child’s estate.